COME BE A PART OF THE ACTION

 This is NOT a National Geographic tour.
 We don’t want to take you into poor areas or orphanages just for Instagram photos.
 If we are actively involved in an orphanage or feeding program, then we will allow for photos in order for you to tell the story of these amazing people’s struggle and beauty and how LoveWater and you can provide new opportunity to these communities.
 The utmost respect and consideration is given when filming and photographing on our trips.
 We have to put ourselves in their shoes and be considerate while capturing the needed information to bring back in order to try and tell the story.

 This is NOT a “mission trip”.
 By nature of our humanitarian and charitable work, we partner with many local faith based organizations and local pastors.
 We respect the work they are doing and joining a prayer time or church celebration is totally optional but may happen on our trip.
 The location of our projects are sometimes best located at churches to facilitate maintenance and are generally centrally located.
 It is ALWAYS part of our agreement that access to the project is NEVER dependent on a community members faith or church attendance.

 ****Special Note- We must emphasize that we make every effort to create a meaningful and enjoyable trip, but it is 3rd world and it is a very different culture and as such, some plans can fall through at times or change.
 We would just ask that you be fluid and flexible in this case.

 ONE FAMILY MAKING A DIFFERENCE

-Provide access to clean water in order to resore health and create oppurtunity in developing communities
+Provide access to clean water in order to restore health and create opportunity in developing communities